Treat Your Leach Field as Sacred Ground …

 - Do not drive over your leach field or allow anything heavier than a lawn tractor over it — the weight could cause damage.

 - Do not plant anything over your leach field — the root growth could clog your septic pipes.

-If your tank is deeper than 2 feet in the ground, you may want to consider having a riser installed.
+If your tank is deeper than 6 inches in the ground, you may want to consider having a riser installed.
 A riser allows easy access to your tank and saves you the burden of digging to expose the septic cover or paying a digging fee at every service.

 Questions and Answers

 Q: How Can I Conserve Water and Protect My Septic System?